 All charts are updated once daily between 7-11 AM London time.
 Please feel free to share any images from this site on social media or elsewhere, with credit where appropriate.

 You may need to refresh your browser to see the updated images.
 Click to see a full-size version of each image.

 00Z GFS 0.5° & GEFS 1.0° 10 hPa 60°N [U] ensemble plume

-Please note that the GFS and GEFS are currently very different models, so it might be expected that they noticeably diverge at longer lead-times.
+Please note that the GFS and GEFS are currently different models.
 The GFS was upgraded to the new FV3 dynamical core in 2019, whilst a similar update to the GEFS is expected in 2020.

 00Z GFS 0.5° 10 hPa 60°N [U] forecast evolution